L3ad Solutions

 Takeaway

-Worth trying: Pick one platform (LinkedIn, your own blog, Twitter) and commit to sharing one real observation or lesson per week for the next month.
-Don't sell anything.
-Just show your thinking.
+Pick one platform, LinkedIn, your own blog, wherever your buyers are, and commit to sharing one real observation or lesson a week for a month.
+Don't sell anything, just show your thinking.
 Notice who reaches out.
+People trust a person before they trust a logo.

 personal brand vs business brand which to build